How Much Water Do You Need to Drink for Weight Loss?

 Older people and breast-feeding mothers also need to monitor their water intake more closely.

-For overweight or obese people, their water needs are different, you’ll need to drink half of your body weight in ounces of water.
+You’ll need to drink half of your body weight in ounces of water.

 As a good rule of thumb, you should always drink water when you’re thirsty, and drink enough to quench your thirst.